What Are Savings Bonds, and Where's the Serial Number?

 Savings bonds are low-risk savings tools.
 Your returns are based on how long you maintain the bond, the current interest rate, and the type of bond you purchase.
-Savings bonds come in two forms Series EE and Series I, and can be gifted to help others begin saving.
-To find out which bond may fit your financial situation, let's examine how savings bonds could be used for long-term financial planning.
+Savings bonds come in two forms, Series EE and Series I, and can be gifted to help others begin saving.
+To determine which bond may fit your financial situation, let's examine how savings bonds could be used for long-term financial planning.

 Savings bonds are considered to be low-risk assets.
 Savings bonds receive gradual interest rate increases.
 The value of bonds also does not depreciate, and the government backs the value.
-One risk is that interest rates may decrease based on how the economy is performing.
+One risk is that interest rates may decrease based on the economy's performance.
 This is an essential factor for Series I bonds if you want to use them for short-term growth.

 You can purchase savings bonds by visiting the Treasury Direct website at any time or during tax season when you file your tax return.
 Buying bonds in electronic format can be beneficial and secure.
 Paper bonds can be stolen, lost, and difficult to obtain if you do not know the serial number.
 TreasuryDirect no longer issues Series EE bonds in paper format.
-This is beneficial because electronic bonds provide you with the ability to periodically check on the interest and growth rate of your bonds in a secure environment.
+This is beneficial because electronic bonds allow you to periodically check on your bonds' interest and growth rate in a secure environment.
 In addition, if you have a beneficiary change to your bonds, it can be changed online in a matter of minutes with electronic bonds.

 See Tools To Teach Your Kids About Saving, Debt, Bonds, and More - TreasuryDirect Kids